abbbi/virtnbdbackup/README.md

 The utility is provided "as is", i take no responsibility or warranty if you face any issues recovering your data!
-The only way to ensure your backups are valid and your backup plan works correctly is to repately test the validity of your backups by restoring them!
+The only way to ensure your backups are valid and your backup plan works correctly is to repeatedly test the validity of your backups by restoring them!
 If you find any issues, please do not hesitate to report them.